AICNT Publications available on Amazon (commissions earned, affiliate partner).

 Footnotes serve as a valuable tool for further providing additional information about variant readings, including which particular manuscripts and additions affirm them.
 The variant footnotes include notations indicating the frequently cited witnesses that support the reading.

-Typically, a statement is made, followed by notation indicating the textual witnesses that support the particular statement.
-Witnesses provided generally are only those frequently cited witnesses listed in the section entitled “Frequently Cited Witnesses.”
-Later and less relevant manuscripts are typically not noted so as not to overwhelm the general reader with information.
+Typically, a statement is made, followed by notations indicating the textual witnesses that support the particular statement.
+Witnesses cited are listed in the section entitled “Frequently Cited Witnesses.”
+Later and less relevant manuscripts are typically not noted so as not to overwhelm the general reader.
 When the word “manuscripts” is used in the footnotes, it typically refers to multiple manuscripts, even when only one witness is cited.
-In some cases, there may be a single manuscript that the note pertains to.
+In many cases, there may be a single manuscript that the note pertains to.

 5. Exclusions to Documented Variants